rrrene/inch/README.md

     Only considering priority objects: ↑ ↗ →  (use `--help` for options).

-Inch does not report coverage scores for code objects.
-It assigns grades and shows you the grade distribution rather then an overall grade.

-The grades (A, B, C) show how good the present documentation seems.
-The grade `U` is assigned to all undocumented objects.
-The arrows (↑ ↗ → ↘ ↓) hint at the importance of the object being documented.
+## Philosophy

+Inch was created to help people document their code, therefore it may be more important to look at **what it does not** do than at what it does.

+* It does not aim for "fully documented" or "100% documentation coverage".
+* It does not tell you to document all your code (neither does it tell you not to).
+* It does not impose rules on how your documentation should look like.
+* It does not require that, e.g."every method's documentation should be a single line under 80 characters not ending in a period" or that "every class and module should provide a code example of their usage".

+Inch takes a more relaxed approach towards documentation measurement and tries to show you places where your codebase *could* use more documentation.

+### The Grade System

+Inch assigns grades to each class, module, constant or method in a codebase, based on how complete the docs are.

+The grades are:

+* `A` - Seems really good
+* `B` - Properly documented, but could be improved
+* `C` - Needs work
+* `U` - Undocumented

+Using this system has some advantages compared to plain coverage scores:

+* You can get an `A` even if you "only" get 90 out of 100 possible points.
+* Getting a `B` is basically good enough.
+* Undocumented objects are assigned a special grade, instead of scoring 0%.

+The last point might be the most important one: If objects are undocumented, there is nothing to evaluate.
+Therefore you can not simply give them a bad rating, because they might be left undocumented intentionally.

+### Priorities ↑ ↓

+Every class, module, constant and method in a codebase is assigned a priority which reflects how important Inch thinks it is to be documented.

+This process follows some reasonable rules, like

+* it is more important to document public methods than private ones
+* it is more important to document methods with many parameters than methods without parameters
+* it is not important to document objects marked as `:nodoc:`

+Priorities are displayed as arrows.
+Arrows pointing north mark high priority objects, arrows pointing south mark low priority objects.

+### No overall scores or grades

-### Inch does not judge
+Inch does not give you a grade for your whole codebase.

-Inch uses grades instead of scores to take a more relaxed approach.
-You can get an `A` without employing every trick from a predetermined list of checks.

-The reason for using the grade distribution instead of an overall score is that the distribution says more about your codebase than a coverage percentage ever could:
+"Why?" you might ask.
+Look at the example below:

     Grade distribution (undocumented, C, B, A):  ▄  ▁ ▄ █

-In this example we have a good chunk of code that is still undocumented, but the vast majority of code is rated A or B. This tells you three things:
+In this example there is a part of code that is still undocumented, but the vast majority of code is rated A or B.

+This tells you three things:

 * There is a significant amount of documentation present.
 * The present documentation seems good.
 * There are still undocumented methods.

 Inch does not really tell you what to do from here.
 It suggests objects and files that could be improved to get a better rating, but that is all.
 This way, it is perfectly reasonable to leave parts of your codebase undocumented.

 Instead of reporting

     coverage: 67.1%  46 ouf of 140 checks failed

 and leaving you with a bad feeling, Inch tells you there are still undocumented objects without judging.

-Inch does not tell you to document all your methods.
-Neither does it tell you not to.
-It does not tell you "a method's documentation should be a single line under 80 characters not ending in a period".
+This provides a lot more insight than an overall grade could, because an overall grade for the above example would either be an `A` (if the evaluation ignores undocumented objects) or a weak `C` (if the evaluation includes them).

+The grade distribution does a much better job of painting the bigger picture.